hackclub/sprig/README.md

 ## Philosophy

-As we have said previously, people learn best when they make things that they care about, which they can then share with others.
+People learn best when they make things that they care about, which they can then share with others.
 This type of learning philosophy is called constructionism, and Sprig is a type of microworld.
 A microworld is an environment where you can discover programming by using it to express yourself.

 ## Development